-Though there’s plenty of mental interaction (“Gosh, this painting reminds me of…”), there’s no physical interaction (“When I touch here, I’ll expect…”).
+While there is a great deal of mental interaction (“Gosh, this painting reminds me of…”), there is no physical interaction (“When I touch here, I’ll expect…”).

 Web design is not decoration because people need to use a website

-When people start interacting with computers, things get messy, and subsequently requires the principles of interaction design (IXd) (e.g. goals, usability, feedback, learnability).
+Things get complicated when people start interacting with computers, necessitating the application of interaction design (IXd) principles (e.g. goals, usability, feedback, learnability).